-However, in a case where water gets behind the tiles of a sealed shower, it will block evaporation potentially making damage a lot worse.
-One possible exception
+However, in a case where water gets behind the tiles of a sealed shower (from cracks or voids in grout or caulk), it will block evaporation potentially making damage a lot worse.

-here are honed white marbles like Carrara marble.
-White marbles can contain iron deposits.
+White marble like Carrara marble, Calacatta marble and others can contain small iron deposits.
 Water can oxidize these deposits, which may lead to a rust stain that is difficult to remove.